Prevent Premature Ejaculation: How to Not Cum Fast

 The idea behind pre-sex masturbation is to take advantage of your refractory period — a short period in which you may find it more difficult to reach orgasm and ejaculate again.
 During this time, you might notice that you can have sex for longer without feeling tempted to climax.

 Masturbating an hour or two before you plan to have sex may work quite well, but remember: timing is everything.
 Trying this technique too close to the time you’re planning to have sex could result in difficulty getting an erection.
+You may need to do a little trial and error to find your sweet spot timing wise.

 6. Try Using Thicker Condoms